-This course will build on practice experience gained in the previous field placement while focusing a lens on how children learn and develop through play.
-Students will be encouraged to observe and develop play experiences relevant to the developmental abilities and culture of the children in their practice setting.
-The field placement experience provides students with the opportunity to demonstrate professional and ethical behaviour while developing their skills to work with children.
+This course will build on practice experience gained in previous field placements while focusing a lens on how to support cultural and developmental diversity.
+Students will be encouraged to use observation to develop programming that is inclusive of all children.
+The field placement experiences provide students with the opportunity to demonstrate professional and ethical behaviour while developing their skills to work with children.
 An integration seminar will provide students with the opportunity to discuss and integrate their observations and experiences in relationship to theoretical concepts obtained in prior classes.